islamAndAi/QURAN-NLP/readme.md

 ### Important Note

 If you find any type of error or mistake in the translation please correct me.
 If you find the work interesting feel free to build more on it!

+## How To Contribute

+The csv data at "./data/main_df.csv" is the latest version of the data being used for NLP.
+I have tried to add as many translations and Tafaseer I can, Anyone can add more columns to the Translations or Tafaseer, If anyone wants to use the df for their own projects please do